HyuDev7/todoApp/README.md

-# `This is still under edit`

 # todoApp

 This is a simple todoApp for my portforio.
+It's powerd by MongoDB, Express.js, React, Node.js mainly.\
-It has 6 areas, welcome board, today's tasks area, create tasks area,\
+It has 6 areas, welcome board, today's tasks area, create tasks area, upcoming tasks area,\
-upcoming tasks area, done tasks area, and over tasks area.
+done tasks area, and over tasks area.
 Discription of each area are as followed below.

 ## how to use it
 This app consist of client part, and server part.
+It requires you to take MongoDB Atlas account.\
-You need to run `npm start` on client directory,\
-and `node server.js` on server directory.
+You need to run `npm start` on client directory, and `node server.js` on server directory.

 ### about client side
 You just need to run `npm start` on client directory.

-### `npm start`
+### npm start

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.